AmiliaApp/amilia-fee-calc/README.md

 Unlike [React](https://facebook.github.io/react/) and [Vue.js](https://vuejs.org/) who use virtual DOMs to black-box DOM manipulations, with Backbone you must consider not to replace an INPUT element when it is being edited.
 Breaking your view into static vs dynamic portions allows you to cleanly overcome this problem.

 ### No transpilation, no fuss
-Javascript is interpreted and forutnately the ES6 feature I use (template literals) is supported by major browsers.
-Fuck transpilation.
+Javascript is interpreted.
+Fuck transpilation, uglification and source maps.
 Keep things simple.
+*Fortunately the ES6 feature I use (template literals) is supported by all major browsers